SCE-Development/Courses/linux_basics/README.md

 The nano editor is a simple text editor (note you will not be able to click, you'll have to use arrow keys to move around).
 Nano is good for beginners but `vi` is a much more powerful text editor.
 It's recommended you first get used to using nano before moving onto `vi`.

 To save your text document follow the key combos at the bottom of the screen (ctrl x, y, enter)

+To display the contents of a text file, type `cat <name>`.
+The output will print to the terminal window (if you wish to print the output to another document, refer the redirecting section at the bottom of the page).

+To delete a file, type `rm <name>`

 # `vi` (Powerful Text Editor)